Who and what is this all about?

 Where therapists freely speak their minds on real life matters!

-Heard in over 122 countries and already the number 3 Therapy Podcast in just our first year!
+Heard in 122 countries and ranked in the top 20 iTunes Podcast in our category.

 There has never been a more exciting time to learn about how the brain impacts our mind, our body, our health, and our relationships.
 Led by new technology and cutting edge research, the explosion of new findings in neuroscience has changed much of what we know and literally how we work as psychotherapists.
 We integrate the most relevant of these findings with years of practice and other sound psychological and attachment theory so we can bring you the best of the best.
 Leave it to us to sort it and explain it in practical terms so this hard work doesn’t stay in the lab, and we can all benefit.